Coronavirus makes life more difficult for Pakistan's transgender community | DW | 04.09.2020

 The community was only allowed to vote in federal elections in 2011.
 In 2018, they were recognized as a separate category in the national census.

-Although constitutionally they also have been granted economic rights, such as inheritance, it is not often felt in practice.
-Even religious groups abstain from taking part in the last ritual rights of transgender people as it is thought to be against Islam.
+Although constitutionally they have been granted economic rights, such as the right to inheritance, there is little evidence of those rights in practice.
+Even religious groups abstain from taking part in the last ritual rights of transgender people as they are thought to be against Islam.

 Many transgender people in Pakistan are disowned by their families and are forced to fend for themselves.
 "More than 90% of transgender people face the same problem, that their parents have disowned them.
 They live with their gurus (mentors)," Asif Shahzad, founder of the Gender Guardian School in Lahore city, told DW.